 Pros & Cons of testRigor

-- Some competitors include live support and a customer success manager at the middle pricing tier, though pricing is not always transparent with those competitors
+- Some competitors provide live help and a customer success manager at the medium tier of pricing.